bakarytoure/fetch-pictures-from-unsplash-api/README.md

 ## Technologies
 * Reactjs for creating components.
-* Sementic ui for styling purpose.
+* Semantic ui for styling purpose.